Oops! Something went wrong while submitting the form.

 Set a regular cadence to check in on your churn rate.
 It’s important to review your churn metrics more than once a year.
 The more you have a finger on the pulse of your churn, the more you can help prevent your subscribers from leaving in the first place.
 Come up with a regular plan to review, analyze, and make decisions based on your churn rate.

-While it’s always a good idea to be checking in on your brand to ensure your Shopify tech stack and overall business are as organized and optimized as possible, spring cleaning is the perfect excuse to roll up your sleeves and get the job done.
+Whether you're doing some spring cleaning or freshening up your tools before the new year, there's never a bad time to check in on your brand to ensure your Shopify tech stack and overall business are as organized and optimized as possible.
 Following our eCommerce checklist should set you up for success all year long.